jewelux/Talking-Remote-Controller-LX1WJ/docs/radios/yaesu-ft8x7-keypad.md

 # FT8x7 Keypad Layout

-This document describes the current keypad layout for the Yaesu FT-817, FT-857, and FT-897 family in relation to the Icom-driven keypad structure already used elsewhere in the project.
+This document describes the current keypad layout for the Yaesu FT-817, FT-857, and FT-897 family.

 The intention is:

-- keep the overall bank structure consistent with the IC-7300
+- keep the overall bank structure consistent across the FT8x7 family
 - only expose functions that are documented and practically usable
 - move repeater and tone functions into a dedicated Bank 6
 - Bank 6 now favors direct manual entry for repeater offset, CTCSS, and DCS, with only a small set of SD-card defaults in `[bank6]`